-You will have a complete set of equipment which consists of a hanging scale, trouser pack, and height board.
+You will have a complete set of equipment which consists of a scale, and height board.
 You will arrange with each enumerator under your supervision for a day in which you will assist the enumerator in collecting the anthropometric information from the children in the households that enumerator has interviewed.